rxversedcode/Packet-1.16.201/README.md

 </p>

 # Info
-Packet Client is an MCBE Utility mod made by: GrandmaaPlays & GrandpaaPlays
+Skid Client is an MCBE Utility mod made by: GrandmaaPlays & GrandpaaPlays

-Packet Client is a fork of the Horion Client
+Skid Client is a skid of the Horion Client

-## Credits

-The original Horion developers

-12brendon34 - Injector